 Where to stay near Bethune

 Enjoy a truly fabulous luxurious and gastronomic break near Bethune in the village of Busnes.
-It’s just a 20 minute drive from Bethune centre to the fabulous Chateau de Beaulieu.
+It’s just a 20 minute drive from Bethune centre to the fabulous domaine of the Chateau de Beaulieu.

 The hotel itself is utterly gorgeous.
-As you’d expect from a man to whom detail is everything, the rooms are seriously stylish, comfortable and pretty.
-If you really want to arrive in style, there’s even a heliport! www.lechateaudebealieu.fr
+As you’d expect from a man to whom detail is everything, the rooms are stylish, comfortable and pretty.
+There’s also a brand new spa, bar and boutique where you can buy delicious things made by the kitchen team.
+And the park that surrounds the castle is magnificent and includes a 5-hectare vegetable garden which supplies much of the kitchen’s requirements, plus there’s a lovely animal sanctuary.
+If you really want to arrive in style, there’s even a heliport! www.ledomainedebeaulieu.fr

 It might not surprise you to know that mostly – Christmas in France is all about food… so buckle up, or maybe unbuckle your belt, for a fun, festive and foodie podcast: The A to Z of Christmas in France